What is ISO 9001:2015?

 “ISO 9000 Certified” is technically incorrect as ISO 9000 does not have requirements.
-“ISO Certified” is also incorrect, as it does not state which ISO standard you are certified too.
+“ISO Certified” is also incorrect, as it does not state the ISO standard to which you are certified.

 Continuous improvement assures your customers benefit by receiving products/services that meet their requirement, and that you deliver consistent performance.
 Internally, the organization will profit from increased job satisfaction, improved morale, and improved operational results (reduced scrap and increased efficiency).
 Meeting legal and regulatory requirements benefit the community.
 Read more about continuous improvement.